cesto93/progettoSDCC/README.md

 * launch script /script_aws/depency.sh to install depency

 ## GC setup
-In order to setup an instance running on google compute engine, you need to:
+In order to setup instances running on google compute engine, you need to:

-* launch the script setup_environment.sh in the folder progettoSDCC/script_gce specifying the instance name as an argument (es.: ./setup_environment instance-name-1), this will:
+* launch the script setup_environment.sh in the folder progettoSDCC/script_gce, this will:
-	- connect to the specified instance,
+	- connect to each instance,
-	- install the necessary tools,
+	- install the necessary tools
-	- open an ssh connection to it
-* for each instance you want to use as a monitor, after the ssh connection is established, launch the script set_instances_to_monitor.sh in the same folder of the previous point, specifying as arguments the names of the instance you want to monitor, including the monitor instance itself (es.: ./set_instances_to_monitor.sh instance-name-1 instance-name-2 ...), this will create some json files in the configuration folder:
+* launch the script configure_monitor.sh in the folder progettoSDCC/script_gce, create some json files in the configuration folder of each instance:
 	- a file containing the specified list (instances_names.json),
 	- a file to let google know the IDs of instances to monitor (instances_ids.json),
 	- a file to let prometheus know the IP's of instances to monitor (instances.json)

 N.B.:
 -	by default only a subset of metrics are scraped by prometheus, gce and stackdriver; those metrics are specified in metrics_prometheus.json and metrics_gce.json, and can be expanded at will
--	only way for prometheus to connect to the monitored instances is via IP address, connecting through node exporter at port 9100, so ensure to start all instances you want to monitor and to allow both inbound and outbound traffic on the aforementioned port before running the script set_instances_to_monitor.sh (gce IPs are dynamically changed at each restart)
+-	ensure to oper ports specified in AWS SETUP on GCE instances too

 ## Monitoring